-Setting the number of threads when using Java or Remote Data Access When you use Java or Remote Data Access and the fiber running Java or Remote Data Access blocks, that fiber may not yield control to another fiber, which in turn blocks the thread.
+Setting the number of threads when using Java or Remote Data Access blocks, that fiber may not yield control to another fiber, which in turn blocks the thread.
 For this reason, the number of operating system threads assigned to the database server defaults to one more thread than the number of CPUs on the machine.
 This ensures that there is at least one thread available to host fibers if the thread being used by Java or Remote Data Access is blocked.
 Specifying a higher number of threads than the default by using the -gx option has a minimal impact on performance.